cciw-uk/data-protection/01 Decisions and actions document.rst

 be kept physically with the officers and returned to the safe place when finished with for the day.
 Campers should not be told the location.

-Instructions for use of these forms will be downloaded and printed out with the forms (as a cover sheet).
+Instructions for use of these forms will be included in the downloaded file as a cover sheet, and printed out with the forms.

 Electronic devices for medical info?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~